Inrin/czbx/README.md

 Just start it with `czbx` or `./env/bin/python czbx.py`.
 Make sure `ZABBIX_URL` and `ZABBIX_TOKEN` environment variables are set!

-At the moment Zabbix data is not refreshed automatically in the background.
-Press `r` to refresh it.
+Zabbix data is refreshed every 30s.
+You can press `r` to refresh early.

 ## Navigation and Keybindings
 Normal navigation via `h,j,k,l` and arrow keys is supported.